 Fertilisers, also known as plant foods, come in a range of formulations including granular, slow-release and liquid.
 Which formulation you select depends on your garden size, storage facilities and ease of application.

-Do I need a specialist fertiliser?
+Do I need a specialist fertiliser for my plants?

 It is worth buying specialised fertilisers (such as azalea, citrus, native or rose food) if you have the plants to use them on.
 It is not necessary to buy a different fertiliser for every plant in the garden!